Horizon Fellowship (瞻遠學者)

 Opportunities to be further considered for the Tianxia Fellowship, a program run by a partner organization in our network, aiming at cultivating leadership for addressing some of the most important issues the world faces.

 This year, we are honoured to have received support from Oxford regarding the syllabus and materials that we will be studying together.
-We have also gained a lot of experience from running a similar fellowship program last year (in which we had an amazing joint session with students from Harvard!).
+We have also gained a lot of experience from running similar fellowship programs in the last two years.
 We think the Horizon Fellowship would be an inspiring and rewarding journey for you!

 Apply ASAP If You Are...